pyeve/eve/_sources/config.txt

 ``unique``                      The value of the field must be unique within
                                 the collection.

+                                Please note: validation constraints are checked
+                                against the database, and not between the payload documents themselves.
+This causes an
+                                interesting corner case: in the event of a multiple documents payload where two or more documents carry the same value for a field where the 'unique' constraint is set, the payload will validate successfully, as there
+                                are no duplicates in the database (yet).

+                                If this is an issue, the client can always send the documents once at a time for insertion, or validate locally before submitting the payload
+                                to the API.

 ``data_relation``               Allows to specify a referential integrity rule
                                 that the value must satisfy in order to validate.
 It is a dict with two keys: